Miserlou/Zappa/README.md

         "delete_s3_zip": true, // Delete the s3 zip archive.
 Default true.
         "django_settings": "your_project.production_settings", // The modular path to your Django project's settings.
 For Django projects only.
         "domain": "yourapp.yourdomain.com", // Required if you're using a domain "environment_variables": {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app.
-See also "remote_env".
+See also "remote_env" and "aws_environment_variables".
+Default {}.
+        "aws_environment_variables" : {"your_key": "your_value"}, // A dictionary of environment variables that will be available to your deployed app via AWS Lambdas native environment variables.
+See also "environment_variables" and "remote_env" .
 Default {}.
         "events": [
             {   // Recurring events
                 "function": "your_module.your_recurring_function", // The function to execute